navis-org/fafbseg-py/docs/examples/flywire_secret.rst

   >>> import fafbseg
   >>> fafbseg.flywire.set_chunkedgraph_secret("ghd2nfk67kdndncf5kdmsqwo8kf23md6")

-That's it, your done!
+That's it, you're done!
 You should now be able to query the flywire dataset.